 Let’s look back at the original research for a minute.
-Dweck’s much noted study examined the responses of two groups of fifth graders—one whose participants were told “You must be very smart at this” after completing a puzzle and another who heard “You must have worked really hard.”
-When each of the children in both groups were then offered the chance to do a similarly easy or more difficult puzzle, some 90% of the “hard workers” chose the more challenging option.
+Dweck’s now-famous study examined the responses of two groups of fifth graders—one whose participants were told “You must be very smart at this” after completing a puzzle and another who heard “You must have worked really hard.”
+When each of the children in both groups were then offered the chance to do a similarly easy or more difficult puzzle, some 90 percent of the “hard workers” chose the more challenging option.
 The smarties?
 Most of them chose the easy one.

 Because for us, as for those fifth-graders, we can get sucked into the expectation of the label.
-If people think we’re so great now, we suddenly fear losing that good perception – or our own positive self-image.
-We’ve given too much power to that identity, and we can’t risk the loss by challenging ourselves beyond what we know we do well.
-By the same token, if we’ve been overweight and inactive for much of our lives, we’ve perhaps come to identify with self-limiting beliefs about subpar genes or behavior patterns and feel we’re already set up for failure.
+If people think we’re so great now, we suddenly fear losing that good perception, or our own positive self-image.
+We’ve given too much power to that identity, and we can’t risk the loss by pushing ourselves beyond what we know we do well.
+By the same token, if we’ve been inactive and unfit for much of our lives, we’ve perhaps come to identify with self-limiting beliefs about subpar genes or behavior patterns and feel we’re already set up for failure.
 Why bother?
-In both cases, a more productive mindset would be focused on our striving itself – not the outcome of each venture.

 This can be fun and messy and even embarrassing at times.
-Though it can sting to think of it, the truth is inevitable.
-We grow by stretching – and often (very often) by failing.
+We grow by stretching and often (very often) by failing.
 A physical muscle’s growth is spurred by a well-targeted amount of damage.
-Our cognitive ability grows by mixing it up with questions that initially baffle us.
+Our cognitive ability grows by wrestling with questions that initially baffle us.
 We grow emotionally by encountering and weathering experiences that leave us flattened.
-The promise behind these various challenges is we bounce back with more strength, know-how, wisdom and resilience.
+When we put ourselves in tough situations and overcome them, we bounce back with more strength, know-how, wisdom and resilience.

 In the face of this stretching, a growth mindset imparts continual optimism and simultaneous humility.
 If you’ve been told you “just weren’t blessed” with the body of an athlete, a growth mindset will dismiss that judgment.
 If you have been told you were blessed with an athlete’s body, a growth mindset will discount that as well.
-You’ll recognize that it might confer certain advantages, but the end result is going to have very little to do with your genetics and everything to do with your exertion.
-The central truth is we’re defined by our action and not our impression.
+You’ll recognize that your genes might confer certain advantages, but the end result is going to have very little to do with your genetics and everything to do with your exertion.

 Growth mindset prompts us to let go of limitations.
 We learn to bypass old scripts that tell us we’re too old, we’re too slow, we’re not cut out for a, b or c or we’re genetically destined to be x, y or z.
 Again, a growth mindset isn’t in it for the outcome.
 It’s focused on the process.
 The affirmation is in the undertaking.

 Adopting a growth mindset on some level entails exploring those self-beliefs that influence our thinking and action.
 What messages are driving the bus each day?
 Don’t underestimate simple awareness.
-Upending negative self-talk, after all, isn’t an easy or quick fix process.
+Upending negative self-talk isn’t an easy or quick fix.
 Even if we get up the motivation to start going to the gym or to begin eating better, how many times are we beset by guilt that we haven’t accomplished this before?
 Notice and then let go of the neurotic, nagging and defeating voice that says you should already be where you want to go.

-What if instead we set out to consciously affirm and encourage our own efforts at every turn – letting go of all personal descriptors focused on talents?
+What if we all set out to consciously affirm and encourage our own efforts at every turn?
 What if we dropped our (or other people’s) old stories about ourselves?
 What if we all but ignored outcomes?
 What would it mean for how much we enjoyed life, how much we risked, how much we were willing to push ourselves toward bigger challenges?